ycroissant/micsr/README.md

 variables from the **CompQuadForm** package (Duchesne and Lafaye, 2010).

-- vignettes:

-  - charitable: Estimating the Tobit-1 model with the charitable data set
-  - escount: Endogenous switching or sample selection models for count data
-  - expreg: Exponentional conditional mean models with endogeneity
-  - ndvvuong: Implementation of Shi's non-degeranate Vuong test

 ## Installation

 The `micsr` is not yet on CRAN.
-To install it, first install the `remotes` package and enter:
+To install it, first install the `pak` package and enter:

 ```
-remotes::install_github("ycroissant/micsr", build_vignettes = TRUE)
+pak::pkg_install("ycroissant/micsr")
 ```